Video: Junior Year Advice

 Choose extracurriculars that will ultimately make you happy (1:53)

-Colleges prefer to see someone who is involved in extracurriculars they genuinely enjoy and are committed to, as opposed to being a part of several extracurriculars and having little to no involvement.
+Colleges prefer to see someone involved in extracurriculars they genuinely enjoy and are committed to, as opposed to being a part of several extracurriculars and having little to no involvement.
 Don’t spread yourself too thin!

 Balance school with your social life (2:15)